rgupta265/Pmsdemo/README.md

 hit "api/roles" to insert dummy data to check user base different permission IT has JWT so You have to use it

+Note: If you face to composer install any error please comment the following line in PermissionServiceProvider.php declare inside boot function and after migarte table kindly oncomment this line